 Mistletoe is classified as a semi-parasitic plant.
 It grows on a number of different kinds of trees such as maple, pine, birch, oak and apple.
-It enjoys a long history of medicinal use for conditions such as high blood pressure, epilepsy, infertility, arthritis, headaches and menopausal discomforts.
+It enjoys a long history of traditional medicinal use for a number of different conditions.

 The chemical makeup of mistletoe extract varies depending upon its exact subspecies, host tree, harvest time, whether or not it has been fermented, etc. Some extracts are water based while others are a mixture of alcohol and water.
 Mistletoe therapy (often also referred to as Iscador or Helixor) has been approved for use in in numerous countries.

 Health Canada prohibits advertising of IV medicines associating them with any disease, health condition or showing the studies of these medicines.
 Please give us a call or email for further information.